rwmacleod/sparts/README.md

 We developed a Blockchain-based Software Parts Ledger to track the open source components from which today's manufactured products and devices are constructed.
 A number of important benefits are obtained by knowing which open source components are used such as: 1) ensuring manufactures are able to identify and secure the distribution (licensing) rights for all open source components; 2) understanding the impact of open source security vulnerabilities; 3) enable identification of cryptography technologies (e.g., FIPS 140-2 certification, export licensing); and 4) enable accurate reporting on all open source parts as a requirement to obtaining functional safety certification for safety critical products (e.g., medical devices, aircraft, autonomous vehicles, elevators, …)

-The Software Part ledger establishes trust between a manufacture and its suppliers by tracking suppliers, their software parts, the open source used and the corresponding **Compliance Artifacts** - e.g., source code, legal notices, SPDX data, cryptography data.
-This is particular helpful for manufactures who build products by utilizing software from many different suppliers (including sub-suppliers).
-To achieve accountability a mechanism is need to maintain global state information about the suppliers; their parts and compliance artifacts for all participate across the supply chain.
-To establish trust among all participants, these records need to be i) transparent, ii) immutable, while iii) removing the dependence on third party information brokers (middleman).
+The Software Part ledger establishes trust between a manufacture and its suppliers by tracking suppliers, their software parts, the open source used and the corresponding **Compliance Artifacts** - e.g., source code, legal notices, Open Source Bill of Materials, SPDX data, cryptography data and so forth.
+This is particular helpful for manufactures who build products that utilize software from many different suppliers (including sub-suppliers).
+To achieve accountability a mechanism is needed to maintain global state information about the suppliers; their parts and compliance artifacts for all participate across the supply chain.
+To establish trust among all participants, these records need to be i) transparent, ii) immutable, while iii) removing the dependence on third party information brokers (middle guy).

 We obtain the required level of trust by utilizing the Hyperledger project's Sawtooth platform to construct a Blockchain Ledger.
 The Ledger achieves accountability by tracking which suppliers delivered which software parts that used which open source and who delivered (or did not deliver) which open source compliance artifacts.
 We also utilize a new data construct, the **Compliance Envelope**, a standard method of collecting, indexing and archiving a diverse collection of compliance artifacts so that they can be delivered as a single unit with each software part.
 A compliance envelope is essentially an archive file containing the collection of artifacts plus a set Meta information.
 We use the Ledger to maintain the association among the supplier, their parts and the corresponding compliance envelope.
 One is allowed to associate individual artifacts to a given product but that adds an addition level of information retrieval complexity.
 The Software Parts Ledger ensures the compliance envelope information is transparent, immutable to unlawful modifications and where no central organization broker is required.